 Cliff Richard

-Profile by Steve Turner, History of Rock, The, 1983
+Profile by Steve Turner, The History of Rock, 1983

 CLIFF RICHARD HAS DONE MUCH more than merely survive on the British pop scene.
 He remained a chart act and pin-up in the Eighties, still ...

-AUDIO: Ian Samwell on Cliff Richard (1995)
+Ian Samwell on Cliff Richard (1995)

 From The 2i's, Cliff Richard and writing 'Move It', to producing America's 'Horse With No Name', this beat-boom Zelig takes us on a journey through British Rock'n'Roll history.

-File format: mp3; in 2 parts, total file sizes: 61.7mb, total interview length: 1h 07' 15" sound quality: ****
+File format: mp3; file size: 64.9mb, interview length: 1h 07' 33" sound quality: ****

 First It Was Mrs. Kenny Ball, Now Norrie Paramor's Wife Picks A Hit For Her Hubby

-Interview by Alan Smith, NME, April 1962
+Interview by Alan Smith, New Musical Express, 13 April 1962

 PUZZLING, isn't it, that no one has thought of an award for the wives of hit parade stars — to be presented when they inspire ...